mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 - Grunt
 - Grunt CLI
 - Grunt Sass
-- Node Sass
+- Sass

 You can use the following commands:

 npm install bulma
-npm install grunt grunt-cli grunt-sass node-sass --save-dev
+npm install grunt grunt-cli grunt-sass sass --save-dev

 Our package.json file should now look like this: